Resource isolation with multiple tenants

 • Administrators of non-production test environments shouldn't be provisioning Microsoft Online Services unless those services are specifically being tested.
 This avoids inappropriate use of Microsoft services, for example setting up production SharePoint sites in a test environment.

 • Generally, all non-essential license features should be disabled for the tenant using group-based licensing.
-This should be done by the same team that manages licenses in the production tenant, to avoid misconfiguration by developers who might not know the impact of enabling licensed features.
+This should be done by the same team that manages licenses in the production tenant, to avoid misconfiguration by developers who might not know the effect of enabling licensed features.

 Azure resources